qfq8wf77qwf8/aroon_flask/README.md

+# What is required?

+- This server runs on flask.
+So you need to have python installed (most machine already has python installed)
+- All installation is managed by `pip`.
+This comes with most system pythons.

 # Installaion Instructions

 - requirement.txt has all the dependency of this mini webserver.
 To install them, run `pip install -r requirement.txt`